imagej/imagej.github.io/_pages/plugins/microscope-measurement-tools.md

 ## Author(s)

-This simple python (jython) plugin was created by {% include person id='Demis' %}, 2015.
+This simple python (jython) plugin was created by {% include person id='demisjohn' %}, 2015.

 I used the following plugins as inspiration: [Correct\_3D\_drift](/plugins/correct-3d-drift) and [Microscope Scale](/ij/plugins/microscope-scale.html) (which sadly is no longer easily customizable).